 Hydrogen vs Methane Dominance

 When you undertake a breath test to diagnose SIBO, the presence of methane and hydrogen gases produced by bacteria in the small intestine is measured after ingesting a sugary solution.
 For those experiencing hydrogen dominance, the overload and/or the wrong type of bacteria in the small intestines causes the unabsorbed sugar to ferment.
-The process of fermentation creates hydrogen gas as a byproduct and this is what the breath test will measure.
+The process of fermentation creates hydrogen gas as a by product and this is what the breath test will measure.
 On the other hand, methane dominance is a little more complex and involves a different class of organisms called archaea.
-An increase in methane gas after a breath test indicates an overgrowth not of bacteria, but of these methane-producing archaea, which feed off hydrogen and produce methane as a byproduct3.
+An increase in methane gas after a breath test indicates an overgrowth not of bacteria, but of these methane-producing archaea, which feed off hydrogen and produce methane as a by product3.
 Another interesting point to note is that symptoms expressed in patients with hydrogen or methane dominance are also linked.
 More often than not, hydrogen producers are more likely to experience diarrhea and methane producers often struggle with constipation.
-This is why it is very important that your results are interpreted correctly and we advice you to work with a trained health professional to obtain a safe and effective treatment plan.
+This is why it is very important that your results are interpreted correctly and we advise you to work with a trained health professional to obtain a safe and effective treatment plan.

 What about SIFO?